Big Board

 Undersized lead guard with elite length-for-height (6'7.75" wingspan, 8'2" reach) and real scoring juice — 23.8 / 3.8 / 3.7 on 46/35 as a 19-year-old.

-At 6'1.25", Ebuka is putting up 23.8/3.8/3.7 per 36 minutes on 46.5% FG / 35.4% 3P (season splits) — a PG profile that lands at a 80/100 Pistons Fit (solid detroit fit).
+At 6'1.25", Ebuka is putting up 23.8/3.8/3.7 per 36 minutes on 46.5% FG / 35.4% 3P (season splits) — a PG profile that lands at a 72/100 Pistons Fit (mixed detroit fit).
 For Detroit specifically: Bench lead guard who can run the second unit, defend up a position on the wing, and slide next to Cade in two-PG looks.
 Full Pistons-fit breakdown is in the panel below.

 Best case for Detroit